Ivan Henry: Acquittal

 In 2010, the British Columbia Court of Appeal quashed Henry's conviction and entered acquittals on all charges.
 Justice Low held that "the verdict on each count was not one that a properly instructed jury acting judicially could reasonably have rendered."
 It is believed that no one in Canadian history has spent more time in jail before being subsequently acquitted.

 Henry has brought a civil suit against the BC government, Vancouver police, and others for compensation.
 The issue of whether Henry is entitled to civil compensation for the breach of his Charter rights has worked its way through appeals to the Supreme Court of Canada.
 On June 9, 2014, Chief Justice Beverley McLachlin stated the constitutional question in this case as follows: "Does s.
 24(1) of the Canadian Charter of Rights and Freedoms authorize a court of competent jurisdiction to award damages against the Crown for prosecutorial misconduct absent proof of malice?"

-On May 1, 2015 the Supreme Court of Canada ruled on that question in Henry's favour.
+On May 1, 2015, the Supreme Court of Canada ruled on that question in Henry's favour.

-On June 8, 2016 Henry was awarded 8 million dollars for his wrongful imprisonment.
+On June 8, 2016, Henry was awarded 8 million dollars for his wrongful imprisonment.

+Civil case

+5 of the women who had accused Henry of the sexual assault proceeded to file a civil case against him in the Supreme Court of British Columbia.
+On January 29, 2025, the Supreme Court found Henry liable, on a balance of probabilities, for the sexual assaults committed against the 5 Plaintiffs.
+Judge Miriam Gropper awarded $375,000 to each of the 5 Plaintiffs in general and aggravated damages.
+Gropper stressed that the burden of proof was lower in this case than in the criminal case and that her ruling did not imply that the decision to quash Henry's conviction was wrong.